amoffat/sh/README.md

 ## Commandline Arguments

-You can access commandlin arguments similar to Bash's $1, $2, etc by using ARG1, ARG2, etc:
+You can access commandline arguments similar to Bash's $1, $2, etc by using ARG1, ARG2, etc:

 ```python